k9p5/tiktok-backtests/README.md

 1. get an twelvedata API KEY (FOR FREE) https://twelvedata.com
 2. set the environment variable `export TWELVE_DATA_API_KEY=XXX` with the XXX replaced
-3. run `python -r requirements.txt` to install the dependencies
+3. run `pip install -r requirements.txt` to install the dependencies
 4. run `python main.py` to start backtesting with all entities